dansmyers/IntroToCS/Projects/2-Vignettes/2-Love_Letters.md

 print()  # blank line
 ```

 Use a similar approach for the sentences.
 Decide in advance on a format for the first sentence, with blanks that you'll fill in with randomly chosen words.
 You can pick your own choices.
-Repeat for at least three total sentences, each with its own format and at least three randomized choices.
+Repeat for at least three total sentences, each with its own format and at least three randomized words.

 ## Thoughts to Think